Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 The `addPushTrackingDetails` API is used to update a pending intent with important information, such as messageId and Customer Journey information.

+{% hint style="info" %}

-**Note:** Calling this API is mandatory, so the pending intent can be used while tracking push notification interactions.
+Calling this API is mandatory, so the pending intent can be used while tracking push notification interactions.

+{% endhint %}

 {% tabs %}